MA/MPL Dual Degree

 Field of Study (20 units)

-No more than 8 units from outside the Roski School of Fine Arts and the School of Policy, Planning, and Development.
+No more than 8 units from outside the Roski School of Art and Design and the School of Policy, Planning, and Development.

-Students must complete a master's thesis or final thesis project through the Roski School of Fine Arts and the M.Pl. comprehensive examination through the School of Policy, Planning, and Development.
+Students must complete a master's thesis or final thesis project through the Roski School of Art and Design and the M.Pl. comprehensive examination through the School of Policy, Planning, and Development.

 All students must complete 400 hours of internship through the School of Policy, Planning, and Development.
 This internship may be partially or completely fulfilled through prior professional experience.